Pecorino denomination

-The Denominazione d'Origine Controllata (DOC) is a quality label that attests to the authenticity and typicality of Italian wines, guaranteeing respect for traditions and the territory of origin.
-The Pecorino denomination, mainly spread in the central regions of Italy, represents an oenological excellence to discover.
+The Controlled Designation of Origin (DOC) is a quality mark that certifies the authenticity and uniqueness of Italian wines, guaranteeing respect for tradition and the terroir of origin.
+The Pecorino denomination, found primarily in central Italy, represents an oenological excellence waiting to be discovered.

-The history of the Pecorino denomination traces its roots in the ancient winemaking tradition of central Italy.
-This indigenous grape variety, known for its resistance and adaptability, finds in the hilly and mountainous terroir of the Marche and Abruzzo regions an ideal environment to best express its unique characteristics.
+The history of the Pecorino appellation is rooted in the ancient winemaking tradition of central Italy.
+This native grape, known for its resilience and adaptability, finds the hilly and mountainous terroir of the Marche and Abruzzo regions ideal for expressing its unique characteristics to the fullest.

 Characteristics of Pecorino Wine